-You don’t need to adjust the depth gauge.
-This is the rod that controls how far the spindle moves.
-If you need to stop a hole from a certain depth, lower your bit and adjust the knurled nuts to ensure that the depth gauge stops at the correct height.
-The spindle should be stopped by one of the nuts; the other will lock the spindle in place.
+You don’t have to adjust the depth gauge.
+This is the rod that controls the spindle’s movement.
+To stop a hole at a specific depth, lower the bit and adjust the knurled bolts to ensure that the depth gauge stops at a correct height.
+The spindle should only be stopped by one of these nuts.
+The other will lock it in place.

 Secure the Workpiece.

-Before you start your drill press, make sure the workpiece is in its proper place.
-The drill bit’s rotation may spin the metal or wood workpiece.
-To prevent this, the workpiece must be secured to the worktable, braced against a support column, or another securement.
-You should never use the tool without anchoring the workpiece.
+Before you start your drill presses, ensure that the workpiece is in its correct place.
+The drill bit’s rotation can spin the workpiece of metal or wood.
+The workpiece must be secured to a worktable or braced against a support beam.
+Anchoring the workpiece is a must before you use the drill press.

 After the drill press setup is complete, it’s easy to put it to work.
-After the drill has spun at maximum speed, place the bit on the workpiece and lower the lever.
-After drilling the hole, let go of the pressure on your lever.
-The spring-loaded return mechanism will allow you to return the bit to its original position.
+Once the drill spins at maximum speed, place your bit on the workpiece.
+Lower the lever.
+After drilling the hole, release the pressure from the lever.
+The spring-loaded mechanism allows you to return your bit to its original position.